Modern detached ADU with white stucco exterior in Ventura County

 • Days 61–75: Building permit plan check and issuance (often concurrent with ADU approval in streamlined jurisdictions)

-Total timeline: 75–90 days from initial consultation to building permit issuance.
-This assumes a complete, compliant application with no setback variances or design modifications required.
+Total timeline: 75–90 days from initial consultation to building permit issuance, assuming a complete, compliant application with no setback variances or design modifications required.

 CDP-Required Timeline